 It’s widely accepted that the average person loses between 30 and 40 milliliters, or two to three tablespoons, of blood during menstruation.
-But some research suggests that this figure may actually be closer to 60 milliliters, or about 4 tablespoons.
+But suggests that this figure may actually be closer to 60 milliliters, or about 4 tablespoons.

 The span of “normal” blood loss is wide, so some people may have periods that are lighter or heavier than what’s considered average.
 If you aren’t experiencing severe cramping, nausea, or other side effects, your individual amount of blood loss is likely normal.